 16. Inability to disconfirm: You reject any evidence or arguments that might contradict your negative thoughts.
 For example, when you have the thought "I'm unlovable," you reject as irrelevant any evidence that people like you.
 Consequently, your thought cannot be refuted.
 "That's not the real issue.
 There are deeper problems.
 There are other factors."

 17. Judgment focus: You view yourself, others, and events in terms of evaluations as good-bad or superior-inferior, rather than simply describing, accepting, or understanding.
 You are continually measuring yourself and others according to arbitrary standards, and finding that you and others fall short.
 You are focused on the judgments of others as well as your own judgments of yourself.
 "I didn't perform well in college," or "If I take up tennis, I won't do well," or "Look how successful she is.
 I'm not successful."

-I'll also refer to J. P. Moreland's list of distorted thinking traps in his excellent book Finding Quiet: My Story of Overcoming Anxiety and the Practices That Brought Peace.
-His list:
+J. P. Moreland provides a list of distorted thinking traps in his excellent book Finding Quiet: My Story of Overcoming Anxiety and the Practices That Brought Peace.